Skip to content

 Sanchari Biswas

-Sanchari Biswas is a PhD student in Computer and Information Sciences at Temple University, advised by Prof. Chiu C. Tan.
-Her research focuses on the vulnerabilities of Large Language Models (LLMs), particularly hallucination detection, multilingual robustness, and policy-aware reasoning for trustworthy AI systems.
+Sanchari Biswas is a PhD student in Computer and Information Sciences at Temple University, where she is advised by Prof. Chiu C. Tan.
+Her research focuses on understanding and improving the reliability of Large Language Models (LLMs).
+She studies how these systems generate information, why they sometimes produce hallucinations or inconsistencies, and how structured reasoning and evaluation frameworks can help make AI systems more trustworthy.
+Her work lies at the intersection of trustworthy AI, language model reasoning, and security-oriented evaluation of modern AI systems.

 Research Interests